Ustka: History

 The town was given to Brandenburg-Prussia following the partition of the Duchy of Pomerania after the Treaty of Westphalia in 1648, and from the 18th century it formed part of the Kingdom of Prussia.
 On August 1, 1778, a blaze destroyed 18 houses which, however, were soon re-built.
 In 1871, the town became part of the German Empire.
 The first railway station was opened in 1878.
 The rails were transported by the sea and the bedding for the track was formed by sand taken from the dunes on the Western Beach.
 The first passenger train departed on 1 October 1878.
 The rail was also used as a main transport facilitating the trade from the harbour.
 The rail track was extended to run into the harbour, trading mostly grain and spirits.
 Records state that in 1887, the local harbour shipped 5 million litres of plain spirits.
-The Harbour lost its importance after the World War II, fishing taking priority over trade.
+The Harbour lost its importance after World War II, as fishing began to take priority over trade.
 The current shape of the harbour is a result of an investment between 1899 and 1903 creating the largest port between Stettin (Szczecin) and Danzig (Gdańsk).

 The restoration of independent Poland and creation of the so-called Polish Corridor at the end of World War I separated the German exclave of East Prussia from the German Province of Pomerania.
 As a result, the German Ministry for Transport established a ferry connection to East Prussia ("Sea Service East Prussia" or Seedienst Ostpreußen) in 1922, independent of the transit through Poland.
 These ships also harboured in Stolpmünde.
 Because of the increasing traffic it was planned for the harbour to be enlarged and modernized.
 The gigantic new development kicked off at the beginning of 1938.
 A third pier was started as docking station for the largest vessels.
 The construction of the new port was halted on 23 September 1939 after the German Invasion of Poland.
-During World War II, the Germans operated a forced labour subcamp of the Stalag II-B prisoner-of-war camp for Allied POWs.
+During World War II, the German administration operated a forced labour subcamp of the Stalag II-B prisoner-of-war camp for Allied POWs.

 The old part of the town has retained its layout since the Middle Ages.
-The small residential buildings were modernised in the thirties of the 19th century, however the layout of the streets was not changed.
-Since 2005, Ustka's authorities and the European Union embarked on the Revitilisation Programme for Old Ustka.
+The small residential buildings were modernised in the 1830s, however the layout of the streets was not changed.
+Since 2005, Ustka's authorities and the European Union embarked on the Revitalisation Programme for Old Ustka.
 Many buildings have and are being restored.